TylerAndreasen/Docs_Testing_Repo/UserStory1Doc.md

 A few things to ought be explained before diving to the material at hand.

 ### User Stories
- A User Story is a semi-structured way for Developers and End users to communicated clearly and effecively what software should allow a user to be able to do.
+ A User Story is a semi-structured way for Developers and End users to communicated clearly and effectively what software should allow a user to be able to do.
 They often follow the format of "As a ..., I want..., So that...."
 This format specifies what sort of user is seeking functionality, what the task they need to complete is, and what end the task has.
 These three features are important to keep in mind as they define what the software needs to do, who needs those tasks done, and what the point is.
 (If there is no meaningful benefit to a feature, there is no need to implement it).

 ### Relational Databases
  A Relational Database, for the purposes of this web app, is a collection of tables with columns which specify the types and names information being stored and rows which store instances of information.
 Different tables have distinct uses and can have references between themselves or to other data storage, like Active Storage for images.